Starry Starry Nght with a Black Cat and a Ginger Cat on a Hill!

 I can’t recall how many horses he had at that time; it seemed a lot, but I can only recall 7-8, but it felt like more.

 Tammy was the biggest, about 17-18 hands, and was the beginner horse as she was generally reliable and had the fastest trot, honed after many years pulling the buggy.
-She was a bay, and I believe her mother was part draught, and her father was from Fred [or his father] Price’s stallion?
+She was a bay, and I believe her mother Bonnie was part draught, and her father was from Fred [or his father] Price’s stallion Toby.
 Tammy was always reluctant to canter; the few times I managed to get her to, I usually regretted it as she was not very smooth at all, although she was always faster once her nose turned for home.

 I think all the mares shared the same sire, but there were a few different mothers, but they had all passed by then.
+(Bonnie was the dam of Tammy, Mandy, Goldie, Misty, Merrylegs & Toby.
+Bonnie and the original buggy was gifted to Rusty by his brother Cyril Gill of Wymena Hills because he was frightened the very young grand children would get hurt by the horse!)

 Merrylegs was a darker bay and a much finer-boned and gentle horse.
 I only rode her a couple of times, and she wasn’t ridden much, used mainly in the buggy.

-Toby was her brother, a lighter-colored chestnut with a very shiny coat, and for a stallion, very easy to handle, although we had to check no mare was coming into season first.
+Toby was her brother, a lighter-colored bright bay, with a very shiny coat, and for a stallion, very easy to handle, although we had to check no mare was coming into season first.
 He was a delight to drive in the buggy, and Rusty once entered Toby and me into the novice buggy in the Corrigin show, and we earned a ribbon with the judge’s comment being that I had good hands and showed a lot of promise.

 The horse that I mostly rode after passing muster first with Tammy was Goldie.
 As you would guess, she was a very light liver chestnut, or as Rusty put it, a temperamental bloody redhead—funny considering he was a redhead as well.
 She could go from one week to the next varying so much in temper that sometimes I could tell before even touching her whether it was worth a ride that day or not.
 I could ride sometimes without touching the reins and just leg pressure to fighting every step of the ride… Rusty was correct, but I still loved her.

-After Toby had fathered the three, he was gelded so then he could run with the mares, which he enjoyed greatly.
 He would always pretend to not want to be caught, but once he was, he was such a softy.
 I was brushing him once, and his bottom lip was drooping and drooling, then he kind of leaned sleepily onto me before sheepishly standing again.
 When I bought the four horses from Glenda after Rusty passed, he was playing hard to catch until I got close enough for him to smell, then he got all alert and came straight to me, rubbing my shirt.
 He definitely remembered me even some 20 years later.
 He was so nice to watch in the buggy; he would hold his head and tail up and looked magnificent, a very good-looking creature, and he knew it!

 My first jumping experience was unplanned.
-We were riding the horses up the creekline, and around the bend, a tree had come down, which wasn’t there some weeks before, so both Goldie and I tensed, then over it we went, me hanging on tightly, not sure who was more surprised to make it safely, her or I!
+We were riding the horses up the creek line, and around the bend, a tree had come down, which wasn’t there some weeks before, so both Goldie and I tensed, then over it we went, me hanging on tightly, not sure who was more surprised to make it safely, her or I!

 Another time, Michael and I went for a fast race up towards the Corrigin Quairading road several paddocks from home.
 When I turned too sharply, forgetting that Goldie could spin on a dime, over the side I went.
-Goldie headed for home quicksmart.
+Goldie headed for home quick smart.
 Michael waited, and I stood up to begin the long walk back, feeling a bit sore in my shoulder/arm as I had crashed into the ground onto it.
 Ten minutes later, Rusty came galloping up on Goldie.
 I was made to get back on and ride home—really painful to pull myself back on—then walked back.
 A good lesson for us both.
 Later that week, I was X-rayed and had broken my arm.
 Rusty double-dinked back with Michael.

 We usually rode for about an hour, checking the sheep and cows, moving them as needed.
 Then it was back to the house for the most marvellous afternoon tea—Verna certainly could cook.
 Then it was back for another ride, usually the same horse but not always; they would wait tied to the rail.
 After we had finished riding, we would hose them down to get rid of any sweat marks.
 They enjoyed it in summer, not so much in the winter, then a nice roll in the sand to dry off.
 Once all the work was done, we would give them hay fed from the stook[?] hay pile; this had been baled into little sheafs and stored in a shelter near the corral, the string cut from Rusty’s pocket knife, always on hand in his pocket.